• Skip to primary navigation

 • In a medium saucepan mix together red wine and sugar.
 Bring the red wine and sugar to a boil over medium heat stirring occasionally.
 Reduce heat to a low simmer and add ½ of the blackberries and ½ of the raspberries.
 Set aside the remaining berries for later.

-1 Cup Red Wine, 1 Cup White Granulated Sugar, 12 oz.
-Fresh Blackberries, 12 oz.
-Fresh Raspberries
+1 Cup Red Wine, 1 Cup White Granulated Sugar, 12 Ounces Fresh Blackberries, 12 Ounces Fresh Raspberries

 • Allow the sauce to simmer and reduce for approximately 30 minutes.
 Midway through the simmering time, use a potato masher to crush the berries in the sauce.